Gold mining in Brazil

-The beginning
+History

-In the 1690s, colonists known as Bandeirantes roamed the countryside (notably southeastern Colonial Brazil) looking for indigenous people to capture for the slave trade and, gold was discovered.
+In the 1690s, colonists known as Bandeirantes hunted the countryside (notably southeastern Colonial Brazil) for indigenous people to capture for the slave trade, and gold was discovered.
 The discovery changed the history of eastern South America, expanded the use of indigenous and African slaves in the Portuguese colonial regions of the continent, and contributed to the borders of present-day Brazil.
-The Bandeirantes found gold in the present-day state of Minas Gerais.
+Gold was found in the present-day state of Minas Gerais.

 Unlike other gold rushes in the world's history, the Brazilian Gold Rush lasted the longest, from the 1690s into the 19th century.
 In contrast to the 1840s−1850s California Gold Rush, which helped the United States establish a new "Industrial Revolution" era infrastructure, the Brazilian gold rush saw mass migration but little new non-mining infrastructure in the colony.
 Much like other gold rushes around the world of the era, the natural resources received notable environmental degradation from the mining process.
 What sets the Brazilian gold rush apart is that the consequences of losing environmentally crucial resources did not hinder the mining of gold.

 Between 1693 and 1720, some 400,000 Portuguese and 500,000 slaves relocated to southeastern Brazil to mine gold.
-Such was the growth that, by 1725, half of Brazil’s entire population was residing in Minas Gerais.
+Such was the growth that, by 1725, half of Brazil's entire population was residing in Minas Gerais.
 The excitement of the thought of instant wealth brought many people to the mines.
 The Brazilian Gold Rush also provided a new excuse for slavery to thrive as thousands upon thousands were forced to do the work, while the slave/mine owners prospered.

 The Gongo Soco gold mine, operated by the Imperial Brazilian Mining Association of Cornwall using skilled Cornish miners and unskilled slaves, produced over 12000 kg of gold between 1826 and 1856.

 The initial Brazilian Gold Rush lasted until the late 1800s.
-Those present-day village residents known as garimpeiros still try to make a living from gold mining.
+Present-day village residents known as garimpeiros still try to make a living from gold mining.